bakie/homelab-playbooks/README.md

 ```

 ### Expose ports for local testing
-Sometimes you need to expose the port to your localhost for testing (i.e. jenkins controller).
+Sometimes you need to expose the port to your localhost for testing.
 Add the published_ports to the platforms config.
 ```
   - name: ubuntu-focal-${MOLECULE_SCENARIO_NAME:-instance}
     image: ubuntu:20.04